AWeber

 3. Pricing:

-Members will be able to choose a full or half share.
+Members choose between a full or half share.
 Full share is $40/week and will accommodate a household of 4+.
 Half share is $25/week and is more suited for a 1-2 person household.
-Members will receive a total of 8 weeks of produce for spring, 8 weeks for summer, and 10 weeks for fall. **Weekly shares come in a reusable produce box.
+Members will receive a total of 8 weeks of produce for spring, 8 weeks for summer, and 10 weeks for fall. *Weekly shares come in a reusable produce box.
 We provide 2 boxes per member, per season.
 Please leave your box on your porch each week for us to pickup at delivery.
-The need for any additional boxes will be $4.
+The need for any additional boxes will be $4.*

 4. Payments:

-SPRING - Full Share: $320 / Half Share: $200
+SPRING - Full Share: $320 / Half Share: $200 THIS SEASON IS SOLD OUT

 SUMMER - Full Share: $320 / Half Share: $200